meilisearch/documentation/guides/main_concepts/documents.md

 ]
 ```

-If the **primary key** is not found in a document, the document will not be added.
+If no **primary key** is found in a document, the document will not be stored.

 ### Setting the primary key